 Homemade Shami Kababs bring back so many memories of Delhi and my childhood there.
+These delectable patties made with lamb and chickpeas were very popular at parties and they are moreish!
 Minced meat and split chickpeas slow cooked with spices, ground, shaped into patties and pan fried.
 I learnt how to make these from my bestie’s mum.
 They were from Aligarh and their meat dishes were always superb.
-This is a little bit time consuming because you have to cook the meat and chickpeas first and then grind them.
-I do this manually because I want to keep the mixture as dry as possible and food processors usually cannot cope with grinding meat in this way.
+My recipe is adapted and slightly modified for a modern kitchen.
+This is a little bit time consuming because you have to cook the meat and chickpeas first and then grind or mash them.
+I do the latter as I find it works well.

 Servings 7 people